AlvaroCascante/PersonService/README.md

-# Template Spring Boot Project
+# Person Service Spring Boot Project

 This repository is a template for creating new Spring Boot projects with a pre-configured set of essential dependencies and features.
 It is designed to help you quickly bootstrap robust, production-ready applications.